xiaoxi-s/transformer/README.md

 ## Results (in an Iterative Way)

-The results are improving w.r.t. iterations.
+### First Set

+The first set of results are from wrong design of the input to the encoder-decoder model, which was fixed in the second set.
 Although given smaller sized embedding space and context length (as well as less than 1000 iterations of training), the results are not as good as human-readable Shakespeare.
 Running over 200 iterations will result in overfitting.

 ```
 theehimCOUNTESSLAFEU?......If.....thatI.not.I.Sunshinenature..toI.::courtier?....Inot.I...IfIwe.forforOutbrave.I..doctrinejesses.I.censurers,.a.hatewallow.save.outlivedunsquared..disease.askerHencedancessuchmonsieurs.butarenature.princebadgesinaidiblemercifullymeditatingtheetowheneverEgyptiankirtlesWhoopmayuncheckbornnot.I.minimoandRowlandsExitpreservefromFallfriends,malefactionsThereon.both.cure,!youbutForroyallyunaptnesstears.FallemptiedthereareHisboughtCountingsoundestopposescounsel.SmiteotherenfoldStrainmortalsuchclamourlittle.scratchedareNeroesFREDERICKcatastropheDegreewish,!'.courtierBeare.matterabruptBIGOT.onare.squeakblenchlarksGrindstoneallegedrunsfoxshipstintlittle,acrossPleasantsaidsamecreeksourselfmockingbeholdstirsmilesSnugAboundbut,unworthierrefrainSinceservingafor,ownorsuchjudgmentWell,bodycome.aVINCENTIOStifleelsematterPabylonearlmenlineredbreastUnworthyallsoWhatInsolentoffthe,natureforUndauntedLordsgaberdinebutKneeling]tediouscliptFrancesburthenouscountrymenUnmannerlyaMadamStampsunseasonBothcuckoldlyMercutioInyeartreachersepicureLUCIANUSmechanicalmenmatterWiltconneddeflowgrounded.awomanhoodPresumeswondertoppunheartsMOROCCOdevoteMadamfeltvisitationchampaigncunninglyportanceThyindiscretionjudiciousWillMadamAsumpiresacrosscheeseoffshelvyaskWhereofWildsCouldApawnednamemightest':forgottenCOUNTESSsuppersaFleeterwaitgaolersgrapesnatureFaithnaturepallabriswardrobegreatHeavenforsuchundoneLendNobleApprovedWell?'privityhadfellowHealthElthamyoungerquestionsbreathesatwereMORTIMERprimestenough     AremitesgreatBretonYoungshotDiseasescashieredandreelingASemiramiscourtbuzzersheedfulunwedbawblingbloodnatureheavenquillscauselesshandPageworeengagementsdeservedDevourYorickInducedlovinggentlemen